JiayuXu0/YOLOV8-Seg-ONNX/README.md

 # Yolov8 Instance Segmentation Demo

 # Project Description
 This project is a demo of instance segmentation using Yolov8 and ONNX Runtime.
 It is written in C++ and utilizes the OpenCV library for image processing.
 With this demo, you can learn how to load a model, perform image preprocessing, run inference, post-process the results, and generate instance segmentation images.
+vx:littleeyu

 # Features
 Load Yolov8 model for instance segmentation inference